jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 14. 14-binary_tree_balance.c - Measures the balance factor of a binary tree.

 15. 15-binary_tree_is_full.c - Checks if a binary tree is full.

+16. 16-binary_tree_is_perfect.c - Checks if a binary tree is perfect.